Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 For example:

-If the Recipient field is missing an email address, an error message will appear.
+If the Recipient field is missing an email address, Slate displays an error and prevents sending the message.

-Shows a summary of the expected delivery report before sending.
+Slate displays a summary of the expected recipient count before the mailing sends.

 Batch Size (optional)

-A batch size can be included when limiting the number of recipients for a message.
-For example, if 10 is entered as the batch size, the mailing will stop after sending to 10 random records from recipient lists.
+Enter a batch size to limit the number of recipients for a single send.
+For example, if you enter 10, the mailing stops after sending to 10 random records.

-Setting a batch size is also useful if a mailing should only be sent to a certain number of recipients in each delivery window.
-Slate limits the number of rows pulled in each delivery window by the recipient list query to the number entered in the batch size field.
-The mailing will maintain its Scheduled/Running status.
-When the next delivery window occurs, the mailing will send the next batch of messages.
+Use a batch size to send to a set number of recipients per Delivery Window.
+Slate limits each Delivery Window to the number of records specified in the batch size field.
+The mailing remains in Scheduled/Running status.
+When the next delivery window runs, Slate sends the next batch of messages.

 Review